THEBEST7192/spotify-tierlist/README.md

 3. Drag songs into different tiers (S, A, B, C, D, E, F, or Unranked)
 4. Click "Export as Image" to save your tier list
 5. Click "Get Recommendations Based on Your Tiers" to generate personalized song recommendations
-   - Songs in S and A tiers have the highest influence on recommendations
+   - Songs in S and A tiers have the highest **AMOUNT_OF_SONGS**, thus the greatest influence on recommendations
+   - Adjust **Exploration Depth** (0–20) to start further down Last.fm’s list for more variety
    - Recommendations are based on similar artists and tracks from Last.fm
    - Each recommendation shows which song and tier influenced it